-The Conference part of the IPC India 2017, scheduled on November 25th and 26th, will be held at Professor Jayashankar Telangana State Agricultural University (PJTSAU).
+The Conference part of the IPC India 2017, scheduled on November 25th and 26th, was be held at Professor Jayashankar Telangana State Agricultural University (PJTSAU).
 PJTSAU, named in honour and memory of Professor Jayashankar, an eminent educationist and an ardent Telangana ideologue, is the only Farm University of Telangana state.
-Talks will happen in the main hall during the Plenary sessions and in the main hall and secondary halls for the Parallel sessions.
-A demonstration pavilion will be open all day for anyone curious about Indian traditional practices and an area will be dedicated to exhibition stalls.
-If you are interested in showcasing your product(s) or service(s) in this area, please visit our “Book a Stall” page.
-IPC India 2017 will also incorporate an exciting children's and young adults program this year!
-To support parents attending the extensive Conference, a concurrent schedule to engage your children in enriching and educational earth activities has been set up for children aged 4 and above.
-Read more about the exciting and innovative “Children's programme” here.
+Talks happened in the main hall during the plenary sessions and in the main hall and secondary halls for the parallel sessions.
+A demonstration pavilion was open all day for anyone curious about Indian traditional practices and an area was dedicated to exhibition stalls.
+To support parents attending the extensive Conference, a concurrent schedule to engage children in enriching and educational earth activities was set up for children aged 4 and above.

 HYDERABAD, TELANGANA, INDIA